NicShang/BNP/Equity Execution Risk Modelling (Visa Inc)/README.md

 ---

-This project is part of a broader effort to simulate professional quant workflows — from signal discovery to risk overlay design — in environments where real-time risk visibility drives execution quality and performance protection.
+This project is part of a broader effort to simulate professional quant workflows, from signal discovery to risk overlay design, in environments where real-time risk visibility drives execution quality and performance protection.